 Qualsafe Awards has devised externally set, internally marked assessment tools to make sure Learners are assessed against the required knowledge, skills and understanding, as detailed in the learning outcomes and assessment criteria shown in Appendix 1.
-Centres should download all assessment papers from the QA Customer Portal in advance of the course.
-For each unit there are:
+For this qualification there are:

 - Practical assessments observed by the Trainer throughout the course, with the results of each learning outcome recorded on the practical assessment paperwork, see QA Guide to Assessing First Aid Qualifications.
-There are 7 mandatory and 1 optional practical assessment for this qualification:
+There are 4 mandatory and 1 optional practical assessment for this qualification:

 - CPR and safe use of an AED

 - Choking casualty

 - Unconscious casualty

-- · Wounds, bleeding and shock
+- Wounds, bleeding and shock

-- Secondary survey

-- Management of fractures

-- Management of anaphylaxis

-- Catastrophic bleeding (optional)
+- · Catastrophic bleeding (optional)

-- Theory assessment/multiple choice question papers there is 1 paper per unit for each Learner and Learners should answer all the questions under 'examination' conditions, see QA Multiple Choice Question Paper Guidelines.

-- The maximum time allowed for Unit 1 is 25 minutes and for Unit 2 is 40 minutes.

-- The minimum mark is 11 out of 15 for Unit 1 and 18 out of 25 for Unit 2 in order to be considered for an overall 'Pass'.
+- Theory assessment/multiple choice question paper there is 1 paper for each Learner and Learners should answer all the questions under 'examination' conditions, see QA Multiple Choice Question Paper Guidelines.
+The maximum time allowed is 25 minutes.
+The minimum mark is 11 out of 15 in order to be considered for an overall 'Pass'